kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ## Summary

 In this KEP, kube-scheduler is modified to support gang scheduling[^1].
 To implement gang scheduling, kube-scheduler identifies pods that are in a group and waits until all pods reach the same stage of the scheduling/binding cycle before allowing any pods from the group to advance past that point.
 If not all pods can reach that point before a timeout expires, then the scheduler stops trying to schedule that group, and all pods release all their resources.
-This allows other workloads to try to attempt to access those resources.
+This allows other workloads to try to allocate those resources.

- A new core type called `Workload` is introduced to tell the kube-scheduler which pods require gang scheduling, what other pods should be scheduled together with, and any policy options related to gang scheduling.
-Pods have an object reference to their `Workload`, if any.
+ A new core type called `Workload` is introduced to tell the kube-scheduler that a group of pods should be scheduled together and any policy options related to gang scheduling.
+Pods have an object reference in their spec to their `Workload`, if any.
 The `Workload` object is intended to evolve[^2] via future KEPs to support additional kube-scheduler improvements, such as topology-aware scheduling,

 ## Motivation

-Parallel applications can require communication between every pod in order to begin execution, and frequent ongoing communication between all pods (such as barrier or all-reduce operations) in order to make progress.
+Parallel applications can require communication between every pod in order to begin execution, and then ongoing communication between all pods (such as barrier or all-reduce operations) in order to make progress.
 Starting all pods at close to the same time is necessary to run these workloads.
-Otherwise, either compute resources are idle, or the application may fail.
+Otherwise, either expensive compute resources are idle, or the application may fail due to an application-level communication timeout.

-Gang scheduling has been implemented multiple times outside of kube-scheduler at least 4 times[^3].
-Moving support into kube-scheduler makes gang scheduling support available in all Kubernetes distributions and allows the scheduler extension framework and other core-project owned components to evolve to better support this type of workload.
+Gang scheduling has been implemented outside of kube-scheduler at least 4 times[^3].
+Some controllers are starting to support multiple Gang Schedulers in order to be portable across different clusters.
+Moving support into kube-scheduler makes gang scheduling support available in all Kubernetes distributions and eventually may allow workload controllers to reply on a standard interface to request gang scheduling from the standard or custom schedulers.
+A standard API may also allow other components to understand workload needs better (such as cluster autoscalers).

-Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform optimally.
-Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling, and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
-The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve into full Topology-aware scheduling support in kube-scheduler, in subsequent KEPs.
+Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform adequately.
+Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
+The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve over subsequent KEPs into full Topology-aware scheduling support in kube-scheduler, .

 The Workload object will allow kube-scheduler to be more aware that pods are part of workloads with complex internal structure.
 Those workloads include builtins like `Job` and `StatefulSet`, and custom workloads, like `JobSet`, `LeaderWorkerSet` and `MPIJob`.
 All of these workload types are used for AI training and inference use cases.